Longtime Homeowner Exemption

 When do I apply for the Longtime Occupant Homeowner Exemption?

-Please note: Of the over 1.5 million residential properties in Cook County, only less than two percent (2%) qualified for the Longtime Occupant Homeowner Exemption last year.
+Who qualifies?
+Of the over 1.5 million residential properties in Cook County, fewer than two percent (2%) qualified for the Longtime Occupant Homeowner Exemption last year.
 This is due to the way the state legislature wrote the provision and the requirements they put in place in order to qualify.

 Simply put, would-be savings from the Longtime Occupant Homeowner Exemption would have to exceed the savings from the Standard Homeowner Exemption.
 This does not happen for more than 98% of residences in Cook County.